SofthouseVxo/Education/Lectures/React/11-React-Hooks.md

 ## Hooks are JavaScript functions but consider

 * Only call Hooks at the top level.
-Don’t call Hooks inside loops, conditions, or nested functions.
+Don't call Hooks inside loops, conditions, or nested functions.
 * Only call Hooks from React function components.
-Don’t call Hooks from regular JavaScript functions.
+Don't call Hooks from regular JavaScript functions.

 <br/>
 <br/>